 Two homes also means children get to experience living with more people.
 Quite often, a child may be living across homes with a combined four adults and multiple half and step siblings.

-An important but seldom discussed benefit of co-parenting is the healthy competition it stirs up.
+An important though seldom discussed benefit of co-parenting is the healthy competition it stirs up.
 No separated or divorced parent wants to feel like their child prefers staying with their ex.
 That works to keep parents on their game to provide good experiences.

 Children who live in a shared care arrangement, especially 50:50 joint custody, enjoy higher living standards because of it.
 Poverty risks are lessened since children live across two households.
 If living standards are low in one home, at least a child might make up for it in the other.

-Shared parenting also improves living standards by allowing a child to spend more time with their higher-earning parent.
+Shared parenting also improves living standards by allowing a child to spend more time with the higher-earning parent.
 Income statistics for Australia show that recipients of child support earn only about half of what payers do.
 And payers usually have less than 14% physical custody.
 Where kids see paying parents more, the children are materially better off.

 The majority (65 per cent) of child support payers have below 14 per cent care of their children.
 The median income of payers was $47,985.
 The median income of child support payees at June 2019 was $23,953.Department of Social Services submission to Australia's Family Law Inquiry